Mimi-ctrl/Cyber-Security-Base-Project-I/README.md

 Authentication failures may occur if the application allows weak passwords (Password1 etc.) or displays the session ID in the URL.

 Fix: When creating a user, check the password to see if it meets the criteria for a good password.
 Do not use the session ID in the URL.
-Fixes commented in the code.

 #### 3. A09:2021-Security Logging and Monitoring Failures